excllent123/deep_learning_research/cuda_install_tips.md

 ### Introduction

 To install CUDA is painful for most of people since most of data scientists or deep learning researchers are not familiar with system-side knowledge, include me.
 Few monthes ago, I've successed install CUDA in WINDOWS system, however, for some reasons, the WINDOWS-based version is no longer to satisfited my need.
 I decided to switch my whole inframe-structure to Ubuntu 14.04 LTS.
-It took me 10 hours to sucessfully recover my base-environment, and the most painful step is to install CUDA.
-The main problem found after is the confliction of Multi-GPUs in my computer.
-In the following section, I am going to share the sucessful process step-by-step.
+It took me 10 hours to sucessfully recover all my base-environment,the most painful step is to install CUDA.
+Therefore, I decide to share my sucessful process step-by-step.
+Hope it will help some people : )

 ### Step 1 : Pre-installation just follow [officail guild](http://developer.download.nvidia.com/compute/cuda/8.0/secure/prod/docs/sidebar/CUDA_Installation_Guide_Linux.pdf?autho=1478535150_deefbbf1f764ec2a59a02727d0c95c05&file=CUDA_Installation_Guide_Linux.pdf)